kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

 * DevOps Pre-Requisite Course ([KodeKloud](https://kodekloud.com/courses/devops-pre-requisite-course/))

 **Update** - I've now tested this on CentOS 9 image from oxboxes.
 The following steps also work for this, so by definition will work for CentOS 8 too.
-In CentOS 9, you'll find the terminal app from `Activiities` at the top left, then click it's icon at the bottom of the screen.
+In CentOS 9, you'll find the terminal app from `Activities` at the top left, then click it's icon at the bottom of the screen.

 # Important